Healthcare in Iran

 According to the World Health Organization (WHO), as of 2000, Iran ranks 58 in healthcare and 93 in health-system performance.
 In 2016, Bloomberg News ranked Iran 30th most efficient healthcare system ahead of the United States and Brazil.
 The report shows life expectancy in Iran is 75.5 years and per capita spending on healthcare is $346.
 The health status of Iranians has improved over the last two decades.
 Iran has been able to extend public health preventive services through the establishment of an extensive Primary Health Care Network.
 As a result, child and maternal mortality rates have fallen significantly, and life expectancy at birth has risen remarkably.
 Infant (IMR) and under-five (U5MR) mortality have decreased to 28.6 and 35.6 per 1,000 live births respectively in 2000, compared to an IMR of 122 per 1,000 and a U5MR of 191 per 1,000 in 1970.
 Immunization of children is accessible to most of the urban and rural population.

+Beginning in 2020, Iran has entered a severe medical crisis, which includes shortages in medication, soaring prices for medical treatment and a mass exodus of medical professionals.